-The outbreak of the novel coronavirus, or COVID-19, continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets and economies.
-The global impact of the outbreak has been rapidly evolving, and many countries have reacted by instituting or reinstituting quarantines, restrictions on travel and other measures to mitigate the impact of this pandemic.
-While many of these measures have been relaxed in certain jurisdictions, spread of the virus continues and some of these restrictions remain in place.
-Such actions have created disruption in global supply chains, and have adversely impacted a number of industries, including, among others, transportation, hospitality and entertainment.
-The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued adverse impact on economic and market conditions even after restrictive measures are relaxed or removed.
-The rapid development and continued fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the business, financial condition and results of operations of the Corporation and its subsidiaries, as well as the business, financial condition and results of operations of their portfolio companies.
-Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results, including following the relaxation or removal of restrictive measures.
-The Corporation continues to actively monitor developments with respect to this pandemic and its impact as part of the Corporation's overall investment objective and strategy.
-To the extent the Corporation's portfolio companies continue to be adversely impacted by the effects of COVID-19, it may have a material adverse impact on the Corporation's future net investment income, the fair value of its portfolio investments, its financial condition and the results of its operations and financial condition.
+The outbreak of the novel coronavirus, or COVID-19, in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
+The global impact of the outbreak has been rapidly evolving, and as cases of the virus have continued to be identified in additional countries, many countries have reacted by instituting quarantines and restrictions on travel.
+Such actions are creating disruption in global supply chains, and adversely impacting a number of industries, such as transportation, hospitality and entertainment.
+The outbreak has had a continued adverse impact on economic and market conditions and trigger a period of global economic slowdown.
+The rapid development and fluidity of this situation precludes any prediction as to the ultimate adverse impact of the novel coronavirus.
+Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results.